Padmanabhan Prasanth

-Padmanabhan Prasanth (born 22 May 1985) is an Indian First-class cricketer who plays for Kerala.
+Padmanabhan Prasanth (born 22 May 1985) is an Indian former first-class cricketer who played for Kerala.

 Biography

 Prasanth was born in Thiruvananthapuram, Kerala, India.
 He spent his entire career playing first class cricket for his native Kerala.

 He goes by the nickname, 'Prashu'.

 Playing style

 Prasanth is an all-rounder.
 He is a left-handed batsmen and bowls slow left arm orthodox bowler.

 While not being a prodigious turner of the ball his accuracy coupled with subtle variations in pace made him ideally suited to white ball cricket.

 Indian Premier League

 Prasanth was bought at auction by Kochi Tuskers Kerala for the 2011 IPL but struggled to gain playing time in a squad that also included slow left arm orthodox options in Ravindra Jadeja and Steve O'Keefe.